pi-lar/neuropil/doc/source/protocol.rst

 the serialized node token and a signature of the serialized token created using the private key of the sending node.

-The node that receives the handshake message must verify the signature before responding with a handshake message of its own.
+The node that receives the handshake message must verify the signature and contents of the received token before responding with a handshake message of its own.
 Additionally, the receiving node calculates a shared secret using its own private key and the public key of its new peer via Diffie-Hellman key exchange.

-When the initiating node receives an authentic, affirmative handshake response, it derives matching session keys.
+When the initiating node receives a valid, authentic handshake response, it derives matching session keys.
 Any follow-up messages must be encrypted and authenticated using session keys derived from the shared secret, or else they will be discarded.